enajork/devex/README.md

 - Change `~/.xinitrc` to `exec i3`.
 Restart xrdp using `sudo systemctl restart xrdp` to pick up changes.
 That's it.
 Arch, Xrdp, and i3 have been installed.
 This is the bare minimum install and starting point for everything to come.
 The customization of the system can now begin.
 ## Customization
-- Install terminal, status bar, and window switcher/application launcher `yay -Sy kitty polybar rofi zsh`.
+- Install terminal, status bar, and window switcher/application launcher `yay -Sy fastfetch kitty polybar rofi zsh`.
 - Install Oh My Zsh with `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`.
 - Run `yay -S --noconfirm zsh-theme-powerlevel10k-git && echo 'source /usr/share/zsh-theme-powerlevel10k/powerlevel10k.zsh-theme' >>~/.zshrc` to install powerlevel10k.
+- Install more zsh plugins with `yay -S fzf zsh-autosuggestions zsh-completions zsh-syntax-highlighting `.
 - Configure dotfile using stow (`yay -Sy stow`).
 First, clone dotfiles in your home directory from <link>.
 Then, run `stow <config_name>` (i.e `stow i3`) for each directory in the repo.
-- Run `p10k configure`.
+- Run `p10k configure` to setup powerlevel10k.
 ## Neovim setup
 TBD
 ## tmux setup